Why Blogging Is The Best Business In The World

 It's much more rewarding to make money off corporations whose products can help individuals, rather than make money off individuals themselves.
 The bigger your audience and stronger your brand, the more sponsors you will naturally get.

 I love the fact that anybody, rich or poor, young or old, can come to Financial Samurai to find an answer to one of their vexing financial problems for free.
-Just sign up for my free weekly newsletter to get smarter about money.
+Just join 70,000+ subscribers and sign up for my free weekly newsletter to get smarter about money.

 Positive reader feedback is another reason blogging is the best business.